esBeee/slate/source/index.html.md

 --- | -----
 uid | The user's uid.
 You receive that on sign in. access-token | The user's current access-token.
 You receive that on sign in or on any other successful authorized request.
-Note that only the last access-token you have received is valid! client | The client id you use for your app
+Note that only the last access-token you have received is valid! client | The client id.
+You receive that on sign in.

 # Responses